 Obtain Transferable Skills

-An MBA in Marketing provides students with transferable skills beyond marketing.
-They learn about management, finance, accounting, decision-making, and international business.
-Having these skills can expand their job options.
+An MBA in marketing provides students with transferable skills beyond marketing.
+They learn about management, finance, technology and information systems, accounting, decision-making, and international business.

 Gain a Deeper Understanding of Marketing